sshewara/sshewara.github.io/index.md

 # Introduction to Genomics and Bioinformatics Training

-This is an example webpage for a training based website that can be used to share resources externally.

 This page provides entry-level bioinformatic tutorials for genomics and bioinformatics created by The National Microbiology Laboratory.

 ## Content